-If there is no underlying cause, the leg cramps will probably get better without treatment.
+If there is no underlying cause, leg cramps will probably get better without treatment.

-- Straighten the leg and pull the toes up toward the knee, to stretch the calf muscle.
+- Pull the toes up toward the knee, to stretch the calf muscle.

 The following measures may also help prevent leg cramps.

-- Supporting your toes when lying down or asleep by propping up the feet with a pillow or letting the feet hang over the edge of the bed.
+- Support the toes when lying down or asleep by propping up the feet with a pillow.

-- Keeping bedding loose to help prevent the feet and toes from pointing downward during sleep.
+- Keep bedding loose to help prevent the feet and toes from pointing downward during sleep.

-- Wearing suitable footwear, especially if you have flat feet and other foot problems.
+- Wear suitable footwear during the day, especially if a person has flat feet or other foot problems.

 Keeping fit by getting enough exercise can help.
-If you exercise, make sure your program is suitable and that your progress is gradual.
-Avoid overexertion and training for prolonged periods, and always remember to warm up before you start.
+If a person does exercise, they should make sure their program is suitable and that their progress is gradual.
+Avoid overexertion and training for prolonged periods, and always remember to warm up before starting.

 Leg cramps are not usually a cause for concern, but sometimes they can indicate an underlying problem.
 If cramps are severe or happen frequently, it may be a good idea to seek medical advice.